cggh/panoptes/documentation/importdata/importsettings/customdata.rst

 Custom data settings
 ~~~~~~~~~~~~~~~~~~~~
-This YAML_ file contains settings for a custom data source.
+This YAML_ file contains settings for a :ref:`custom data source<dataconcept_customdata>`.
 See also:

-- :ref:`def-source-customdata`
 - :ref:`data-import-settings`
 - :ref:`data-import-addcustomdata`